n9Mtq4/NOAA-GOES-Image-Scraper/README.md

                                  them (600000)
     --checksleeptime <arg>       the time (ms) between checking if sleep time has passed (600000)
-    --downloadBatchSize <arg>    the number of images to download at the same time (4)
+    --downloadbatchsize <arg>    the number of images to download at the same time (4)
     --help                       prints this help message
-    --infotechnique <arg>        the strategy for gaining information on images (catalog)
+    --infotechnique <arg>        the strategy for gaining information on images (directorylist)
     --infotechniques             prints a list of strategies for gaining information on images -o,--output <arg>               selects the output directory for the